nejohnson2/arduino-GSM-sketches/README.md

 - __AT+CMGF=1__ Set the module into text mode
 - __AT+CMGL="ALL"__ List all text messages that are on the network
 - __AT+CMGR=\<index\>__ read an SMS at a specific index

+####Notes on deleting SMS messages
+Deleting messages is very simple but very important to do as the buffer size of the GSM is not very big.
+This means that it can only display two or three messages at a time when you use the command __AT+CMGL="ALL"__.
+By deleting old messages, you will be able to see the newest message.

+- __AT+CMGD=\<index\>__ delete an SMS message at a certain index